Why a Marine Social Sciences Network?

-Following a meeting at the Royal Geographical Society in London, in January 2018, there has been a resounding call and enthusiasm behind developing a platform for this growing diverse community.
-Through the recently established Marine Social Sciences Network, we aim to bring together an international and interdisciplinary community of researchers, practitioners, policy makers and other interested stakeholders to further the discussions around better connecting marine social sciences with existing natural and physical science expertise, supporting the effective marine and coastal management and governance globally.
+Following a meeting at the Royal Geographical Society in London, in January 2018, and a resounding call and enthusiasm for the development of a platform for the growing and increasingly diverse marine social science community.
+Through MarSocSci, we aim to bring together an international and interdisciplinary community of researchers, practitioners, policy makers and other interested stakeholders to further the discussions around better connecting marine social sciences with existing natural and physical science expertise, supporting the effective marine and coastal management and governance globally.

 The Marine Social Science Network is eager to grow, and while we have our central Network that aims to link and be a platform for researchers and practitioners across the globe, over time, you will start to see more regional chapters being started.
 If this is something you’re interested in, head over to the Regional Chapters pages and remember you can also get in touch with our regional officer to discuss how this would work!